Since leaving college, Paul has worked in a variety of roles, including: painter and decorator, general handyman, and freelance writer.

 1. Dripping Faucets

 Dripping faucets are so common that it's rare to find someone who hasn't experienced this issue.
-It's not just a source of irritation, the waste of water can push up your water bill and cost you money.
+It's not just a source of irritation; the waste of water can push up your water bill and cost you money.
 A single faucet can drip away hundreds of gallons over the course of a year.

 2. Slow Draining Sink

-This problem is normally caused by a blockage that is restricting water flow.
+This problem is typically caused by a blockage that is restricting water flow.
 Your kitchen sink drain may contain things like congealed fat and food remnants.
 In a bathroom sink, the blockage is more likely to be caused by knotted hair and soap.

 Methods for clearing a clogged sink might involve using a plunger, pouring down baking soda and vinegar or a chemical clog remover, or using a plumber's snake.
 If the problem isn't tackled, then it will likely worsen over time, until eventually the drain is completely blocked.